-Finding a job that is a good fit
+1. Finding a job that is a good fit for you

 A year ago, I felt stuck, like I was at a standstill in my job.
-Yes, I was good at it, it gave me purpose, I believed in our mission, and my coworkers were amazing, but I was miserable.
-I was exhausted all the time, constantly finding myself nodding off in the car or at my desk.
+Yes, I was good at it.
+It gave me purpose, I believed in our mission, and my coworkers were amazing.
+But I was miserable – I was exhausted all the time, constantly finding myself nodding off in the car or at my desk.
 I had no energy after work for anything – not my friends, hobbies, or even my spouse.
-My symptoms were on the rise and I felt hopeless.
-I would make it out of one flare up just in time to get slammed with all the work I’d missed and fall into another downward cycle.
-This is when I knew I needed a change.
+My symptoms were on the rise, and I felt hopeless.
+I would make it out of one flare-up just in time to get slammed with all the work I’d missed and fall into another downward cycle.
+This was when I knew I needed a change.

-At some point I was loaned a copy of Surviving and Thriving with Invisible Chronic Illness (definitely read if if you haven’t already!).
+At some point, I was loaned a copy of Surviving and Thriving with Invisible Chronic Illness (definitely read it if you haven’t already).
 Ilana Jacqueline, the author, devotes an entire chapter to school and career.
-I remember reading reading, “the reality is that you will never have a life uninterrupted by illness” and feeling with her the
+I remember reading, “the reality is that you will never have a life uninterrupted by illness,” and feeling resonated with the:

 …incredible sadness.
 The life I had hoped to live was forever changed.
 I could no longer ignore that some of my life goals would have to be altered.
 The second emotion, however, was incredible relief.
 Fully understanding the limitations of my disease and starting to envision a more realistic and functional life plan gave me a reprieve from the dark cloud of uncertainty.”